Resume Writing

 Why Career Changers Need a Different Resume Strategy

-In 2026, employers are more open to non-traditional backgrounds than ever before.
+In 2026, employers are more open to non-traditional backgrounds than ever.
 The rise of AI, the normalization of remote work, and the explosion of new industries (climate tech, generative AI, Web3) means companies need diverse perspectives.
 Your challenge is not whether they will consider a career changer — it is whether your resume makes the connection obvious.

 The Career Change Resume Format That Works